-Dr. Rodney Perkins received his medical degree from Indiana University and completed his surgical residency at Stanford University School of Medicine.
+Dr. Rodney Perkins received his medical degree from The Indiana University and completed his surgical residency at The Stanford University School of Medicine.

 Patents and Innovation:

-Dr. Perkins holds eighteen issued patents with 37 pending.
+Dr. Perkins holds 18 issued patents with more than 37 patents pending approval.

-When she is not devoting her time to care for patients with ear related medical issues, she spends her time with her husband, step-sons, and 2 dachshunds.
-In addition to English, she speaks Spanish.
+When she is not devoting her time to care for patients, she spends her time with her husband, step-sons, and 2 dachshunds.
+In addition to English, she speaks fluent Spanish.

-Prior to joining Perkins Clinic at Earlens, Elizabeth held research positions at Veteran’s Administration and House Research Institute.
-She has provided diagnostic and dispensing audiology services in Southern California and has served as a customer care audiologist with another hearing aid company.
+Prior to joining the Perkins Clinic, Elizabeth held research positions at the Veteran’s Administration and House Research Institute, where she provided diagnostic and dispensing audiology services in Southern California.
+She has also served as an audiologist with other hearing aid companies in the past.

-Growing up with a mother with hearing loss exposed her to the challenges hearing loss can induce and the effects it can have on one’s quality of life and made her realise at a young age that serving people with hearing loss was her calling.
+Growing up with a mother with hearing loss exposed her to the challenges hearing loss can result in and the effects it can have on one’s quality of life, which made her realise at a young age that serving people with hearing loss was her calling.
 She finds joy in providing patients with exceptional service, enhanced hearing and a better quality of life.

 Dr. Suzanne Carr Levy, PhD, was born in Perth, Australia and grew up in California.
 She was born with single-sided hearing impairment as a result of congenital atresia.
 She obtained her Bachelors in Science studying bioengineering at the University of California, San Diego.
 Because of her personal experience with monaural hearing, she went on to study binaural hearing at Professor Steve Colburn’s lab at Boston University, where she graduated with a Ph.D. in Biomedical Engineering.
 Her thesis focused on the effects of pitch, spatial separation, and reverberation on speech understanding in normal and hearing-impaired listeners.
 She started working at Earlens Corporation in 2010, first as a research audiologist conducting the first feasibility trial and moving up to manage the clinical trials on subsequent generations of the Earlens device, including the one used to gain FDA clearance for marketing.
 As the Director of Clinical Research at Earlens her research interests include everything about a direct-drive hearing aid that differentiates it from and acoustic aid, and continuous learning and understanding about this unique technology.
 When she is not at Earlens, she spends her time with her husband and 2 adorable daughters.